juhannam/gct634-2020/hw3/readme.md

 ## Question 1: implement LSTM based model, consists of 3-layers of bi-directional LSTM.

 ## Question 2: implement CNN-RNN(CRNN) model
-Work on progress
+Work in progress

 ## Question 3: implement Onsets-and-Frames model, which have interconnection between onsets and frames.
-Work on progress
+Work in progress

 ## Deliverables
-Work on progress
+Work in progress

 ## Note